PAC-Bayesian Treatment Allocation Under Budget Constraints: Simulation Study and Implementation Details

+For values of $v$ near zero, $\Lambda(v)$ is approximately linear in $v$ and so the above compositions are also approximately linear in $x_{1}, x_{1}x_{2},$ $x_{2}$ and $x_{3}$ near the origin.
+For values further from the origin, which are encountered with increasing probability as $a$ increases, this linear approximation worsens.
+When we are likely to observe combinations of $X_{1}$, $X_{2}$, $X_{1}X_{2}$ and $X_{3}$ that are further from the origin, the conditional welfare to cost ratio in the optimal rules is a more complex object in these regions that is less well approximated by individual rules in $\mathcal{F}_{\Theta}$ and has increasing variance as $a$ increases.
+This simulation study could suggest the PAC-Bayesian approaches may have benefits over the R-NP method when conditional expected costs are noisier.

+In practice it is desirable to compare alternative methods prior to implementation.
+For example, via evaluation using an auxialry testing data set separate from that which the models are trained on.
+One drawback of the approach of \cite{sun2021treatment} and other batch implementation methods is they cannot be evaluated in a traditional way using test data withheld from model estimation.
+For example, test sample data points that a batch implementation method may rank highly for treatment may not have received the treatment and thus we do not observe the costs accruing properly to know when a batch implementation method would stop assigning treatments.
+We note that \cite{sun2021treatment} is a working paper and since this paper was started the authors have added material aimed at addressing this issue.

-There are a number of settings where the causal forest based IRF method is not viable whereas the PAC-Bayesian approaches considered here remain applicable.
+It also is important to note that there are a number of settings where the forest-based R-NP method is not viable whereas the PAC-Bayesian approaches considered here remain applicable.
 Batch implementations are not always viable.
-The cost of a treatment may not be realized until sometime after treatment assignment and one may not always have the full target population available when the rule must be set.
+The cost of a treatment may not be realized until sometime after treatment assignment and one may not always have the full target group available when the rule must be set.
 Batch implementations, where treatment is assigned until the budget is hit, could also be unacceptable to policy makers in settings where the ``budget" is something with a negative connotation like a complication rate in a medical setting.